pingcap/docs-cn/best-practices/massive-regions-best-practices.md

 PD needs to persist Region Meta information on etcd to ensure that PD can quickly resume to provide Region routing services after switching the PD Leader node.
 As the number of Regions increases, the performance problem of etcd appears, making it slower for PD to get Region Meta information from etcd when PD is switching the Leader.
 With millions of Regions, it might take more than ten seconds or even tens of seconds to get the meta information from etcd.

-To address this problem, `use-region-storage` is enabled by default in PD in TiDB v3.0.
+To address this problem, `use-region-storage` is enabled by default in PD since TiDB v3.0.
 With this feature enabled, PD stores Region Meta information on local LevelDB and synchronizes the information among PD nodes through other mechanisms.

 ### PD routing information is not updated in time